collapsed-stacks/startups/questions/9121/where-can-i-find-online-networks-for-meeting-local-people-for-business-bootstrap.md

 - tagged: `networking`, `bootstrapping`
 - score: 2

-<p>I am aware of and attend some meet ups for business and entrepreneurism however, I would like to network online with fellow people who have some similar interest as me in bootstrapping a business, using lean techniques, digital tech etc.</p>
+I am aware of and attend some meet ups for business and entrepreneurism however, I would like to network online with fellow people who have some similar interest as me in bootstrapping a business, using lean techniques, digital tech etc.

-<p>I find it difficult to find channels that relate to me, in the sense that maybe I find a website that allows you to meet other entrepreneurs but most of them are based in Silicon Valley.<br />
+I find it difficult to find channels that relate to me, in the sense that maybe I find a website that allows you to meet other entrepreneurs but most of them are based in Silicon Valley.<br />
-You start to get the impression that it is an insider network as opposed to an open one. </p>
+You start to get the impression that it is an insider network as opposed to an open one.

 ## Answer 9284